metrorailings/OwlBlog/content/posts/week-14-quick-insights.md

 Titans play pretty intelligently on defense.

 Tennessee's offense has some character to it.
 Hurrying the pace at the correct moments, calling semi-trick plays towards the end of the game to close things out...

+***

+## Seahawks @ Rams

+Seahawks and Rams know each other a little too well.

+On one play, the Seahawks tried to bait Jared Goff into throwing a wide receiver screen in a situation that seemingly favored such a screen.
+The Rams anticipated this, as one of the skill players that the Seahawks presumed would be blocking ended up releasing and running a fly and catching a big throw to set LA up for a touchdown.

+Likewise on defense, the Rams still kept seven men in the box even though the Seahawks spread four receivers out.
+The Rams were correct to do so though, as the Hawks ended up running the ball.

+If Goff can be scripted into rhythm, this Rams offense looks so much better.